 Whitefish City Council Monday approved its goals list for what it hopes to accomplish in the next few years.

-There are two goals listed under the Fire Department — create a long-range master plan for the department and provide Council with emergency management training.
+The fire department has two goals on its list, to implement a long-range master plan for the department and provide the Council with emergency management training.

 Parks and Recreation

 The parks department has six goals that are ongoing or expected to be completed in 2019 and 2020.

 Toping the list is the redevelopment of Depot Park Phases II and III, which are expected to be completed by November this year.
 Work must be completed by 2020 when the city’s tax increment finance district is set to expire.

 “We’re doing our best to work around events at the Park while we’re doing work this summer,” Hammatt said.

 Wayfinding sign improvements as called for in the bike and pedestrian master plan is listed for completion by the end of this year.